Cut your power bill by choosing an efficient hot water system and cutting down on wasted water.

 From other sites

 For more information, the best place to start is the Energy Efficiency and Conservation Authority’s (EECA's) Energywise website.
-You’ll find information on funding available for heat pump and solar water heating, and more on water heating options, including a comparison of running costs.
+You’ll find information on water heating options, including a comparison of running costs.

 Find WELS-rated water-efficient taps and showerheads at www.waterrating.gov.au